JnyJny/JnyJny.github.io/content/2018-10-06-howto-c-like-me.md

 As you write functions, added after the `main()` function and not before, include the function prototypes here.
-Early C compilers used a single-pass strategy which mean that every symbol (variable or function name) you used in your program had to be declared before you used it.
+Early C compilers used a single-pass strategy which meant that every symbol (variable or function name) you used in your program had to be declared before you used it.
 Modern compilers are nearly all multi-pass compilers that build a complete symbol table before generating code, so the use of